steenhansen/3d-game/README.md

 <br>

-## Desktop Firefox
+## Firefox

-Cannot have multiple windows open with game, even one game is taxing.
+Updates the horizontal lines on the checkerboard playfield slowly.

-Other browsers are fine with four visible games, albeit with high 50% cpu usage.
+One Firefox browser is taxing while other browsers are fine with four distinct visible games, albeit with high 50% cpu usage.